Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Conclusion and outlook

 \section{Conclusion and outlook}

 In this work we systematically establish a connection between two different representations of $Z_2$ SLs, \ie Schwinger-boson representation (\bsr) and Abrikosov-fermion representation (\fsr).
-In the presence of a symmetry group, projective symmetry groups (PSGs) are symmetry quantum numbers of the quasiparticle excitations in a $Z_2$ SL.
-We show that the vison symmetry quantum numbers can be detected by existence/absence of gapless edge modes and in-gap bound states localized at crystal defect in $Z_2$ SLs.
-Observing that there are no symmetry-protected edge modes or defect bound states in any Schwinger-boson state, and utilizing the relation between bosonic/fermionic spinon PSGs and vison PSGs, a correspondence between Schwinger-boson states and Abrikosov-fermion states is fully achieved.
-Applying this general framework to kagome lattice $Z_2$ SLs, we showed that all 8 distinct Schwinger-boson (\bsr) states have their counterparts in Abrikosov-fermion (\fsr) representation.
-In particular we found that two energetically favorable states, $Q_1=Q_2$ Schwinger-boson state\cite{Sachdev1992} and $Z_2[0,\pi]\beta$ state\cite{Lu2011}, in fact belong to the same spin liquid phase in proximity to $q=0$ non-collinear magnetic order.
+In the presence of physical symmetries, symmetry fractionalization patterns (manifested as projective symmetry groups, or PSGs in slave-particle/parton constructions) of anyons characterizes a symmetric \ztsl, or more generally a SET phase.
+We show that the vison PSGs can be determined by the absence of symmetry protected edge modes or in-gap bound states localized at crystal defect in $Z_2$ SLs.
+Observing that there are no symmetry-protected edge modes or defect bound states in any Schwinger-boson mean-field state, we show that vison PSG in any SBMF state is fully fixed.
+Utilizing the fusion rule constraint (\ref{fusion rule:psg}) relation between PSGs of three anyon types in a \ztsl, we obtain the fermion PSG in any SBMF state, and hence a correspondence between Schwinger-boson and Abrikosov-fermion states is achieved.

+Applying this general framework to kagome lattice $Z_2$ SLs, we showed that all 8 distinct Schwinger-boson (\bsr) mean-field states have their counterparts in Abrikosov-fermion (\fsr) representation.
+In particular we found that two energetically favorable states, Schwinger-boson $Q_1=Q_2$ state\cite{Sachdev1992} and Abrikosov-fermion $Z_2[0,\pi]\beta$ state\cite{Lu2011}, in fact belong to the same gapped symmetric \ztsl~phase in proximity to ${\bf q}=0$ non-collinear magnetic order.
 We argue that this phase is the most promising candidate for the observed $Z_2$ SL ground state in kagome Heisenberg model.
-Note, we have implicitly assumed that the topological order of $Z_2$ SLs is the same as that of the deconfined $Z_2$ gauge theory, based on the measured topological entanglement entropy of $\gamma=\log 2$.
-However, a distinct topological order, the double semion theory\cite{Freedman2004,Levin2005}, which is a twisted version of the $Z_2$ gauge theory, also yields the same $\gamma$.
-While there is no direct evidence to support such a twisted $Z_2$ theory (in contrast to the energetic arguments for $Z_2$ spin liquids), it would be interesting in future to investigate candidate states.